-Based on review of available data, the Health Plan considers the use of intra-articular hyaluronan knee injections when any of the following patient selection criteria are NOT met to be not medically necessary:
+Based on review of available data, the Company considers the use of intra-articular hyaluronan knee injections when any of the following patient selection criteria are NOT met to be not medically necessary:

-- For Initial and Renewal: Patient has failed conservative therapy for at least three months with NSAIDs, or acetaminophen, if there is a contraindication to NSAIDs. - For Renewal: Six months or more have elapsed since the prior treatment cycle. - For Renewal: Positive response (i.e., adequate pain relief, increase in or maintenance of function) to the prior course of therapy has been demonstrated and is documented in the medical records (office notes) of the treating physician.
+- For Initial and Renewal: Patient has failed conservative therapy for at least three months with NSAIDs, or acetaminophen, if there is a contraindication to NSAIDs. - For Initial: Requests OTHER than Synvisc, Synvisc-One, or Euflexxa Patient must be prescribed (and subsequently try and fail) Synvisc or Synvisc-One AND Euflexxa prior to other intra-articular hyaluronan knee injection products. - For Renewal: Six months or more have elapsed since the prior treatment cycle. - For Renewal: Positive response (i.e., adequate pain relief, increase in or maintenance of function) to the prior course of therapy has been demonstrated and is documented in the medical records (office notes) of the treating physician. - For Renewal: Requests OTHER than Synvisc, Synvisc-One, or Euflexxa Patient has tried and failed Synvisc or Synvisc-One AND Euflexxa during prior courses of therapy.